Ready to watch this entire course?

-(music playing) Marian Bantjes: When I am looking at a piece of mine, I want to assess it by, is there a sense of wonder, does it invoke curiosity, is there a sense of joy?
+- [Marian] When I'm looking at a piece of mine, I want to assess it by: Is there a sense of wonder?
+Does it invoke curiosity?
+Is there a sense of joy?
 Really, my ultimate goal is to get people to notice it and to do a double take, to spend time with the piece.
 I think it's a really valid way of working, of capturing attention and interest and getting messages across as well.

 And I wanted to create something that would affect people in a stronger way.
-So I no longer meet with the client to determine their needs.
+So I no longer meet with a client to determine their needs.
 I no longer deal with printers.
 I no longer do all those really difficult things.
 I let the designer do that.
-That's what they get paid the big bucks for.
+Um, that's what they get paid the big bucks for.
 And what I do is, they've made a strategic decision.
-Part of that design has been, let's hire Marian Bantjes.
+Part of that decision has been, let's hire Marian Bantjes.

-And I am sort of a little bit more and a little bit less than what an illustrator is, in that I often create custom typography.
-I am sometimes asked to work with the layout, as well as whatever it is I am bringing to it.
+And I'm sort of a little bit more and a little bit less than what an illustrator is in that I often create custom typography.
+I'm sometimes asked to work with the layout as well as whatever it is I'm bringing to it.
 And on the less side, well, if somebody wants something, a picture of a cat, I'm not the person to come to.
-That's not what I do.
-Paula Scher: What she is doing is demonstrating that design can be personal, that you can have a personal voice in it, that it can be specific to one human being, not general.
+That's not what I do. - What she is doing is demonstrating that design can be personal, that you can have a personal voice in it, that it can be specific to one human being, not general.

 She is doing something that only she can do, and illustrators do that.
-I mean her work is probably more akin to illustration, in terms of how people hire her, because it may be that an art director, or somebody who has already shaped what something should be, would hire her to do it.
-For example, my partner Michael Bierut hired her to work on one of his Yale posters because the subject matter required one of her Baroque forms of typography which she created.
+Her work is probably more akin to illustration in terms of how people hire her, because it may be that an art director or somebody who's already shaped something should be would hire her to do it.
+For example, my partner, Michael Bierut, hired her to work on one of his Yale posters because the subject matter required one of her Baroque forms of typography which she created.

 She is really functioning to a degree like an illustrator.
-Now you can call that a graphic artist, or you can call it a graphic designer.
-You can call it an illustrator.
+Now you can call that a graphic artist.
+You can call it just a graphic designer.
+You can it an illustrator.
 It really doesn't matter.
-It's that her work is so specific to her, that she has a personal style.
-Sean: Quite often, I see people do something that's really unexpected, because she will do something unexpected.
-Just last week a student came to me and said, "I was thinking about Marian's sugar piece, and it occurred to me, I didn't have to make this with paper."
-I am like, exactly, yes.
+It's that her work is so specific to her that she has a personal style. - Quite often I see people do something that's really unexpected because she'll do something unexpected.
+Just last week a student came to me and said, "I was thinking about Marian's sugar piece.
+"And it occurred to me, I didn't have to make this "with paper."
+I'm like, "Exactly.